Company Branding has always been one of the most important aspects of growing a business, and it may be more important now than ever.

 By creating innovative products, Apple wants to show you that not only do they “think different”, but they also want to encourage their consumers to "think differently".
 This allows them to shape customers' perceptions of Apple as an innovative brand and a brand that inspires its customers to be innovative, enabling them to differentiate themselves and stand out from other phone brands.

 The last example of a company with successful company branding is Coca-Cola.
-Looking at the mission statement of Coca-Cola, one of its mission statements is to inspire moments of optimism and happiness.
+Looking at the mission statement of Coca-Cola, one of their mission statement is to inspire moments of optimism and happiness.
 Their company branding is aligned with their brand philosophy, this can be seen in their "open happiness" campaign.

 Coca-Cola wants to show in the ad that even in today's stressful environment, there are still moments to enjoy life's basic pleasures, and Coca-Cola is always ready to deliver that little moment of fun and refreshment when required.
 This Coca-Cola to be able to shape the perception of itself as a brand that inspires happiness and optimism in people's lives.